 The tempering of hot water was introduced to the heated water services installation standard to ensure the safety of consumers and the community, and reduce risks, such as skin burns, to users.
 As the cooler months approach it is vital practitioners ensure hot water standards are met.

 Without the use of set temperature controls, personal hygiene fixtures such as showers and basins have the potential to expose users to extreme water temperatures.
-This risk can be easily eliminated by the use
+This risk can be easily eliminated by the use of an appropriately marked temperature control device, such as a tempering valve, thermostatic mixing valve or a water heater complying with Australian standard 3498-2009 authorisation requirements for plumbing products – Water heaters and hot water storage tanks.

 When is a temperature control valve required?